Last updated on May 23rd, 2020 at 07:14 am

 This is one of those successful fundraiser ideas for nonprofits which pretty much appeal to any demographic.

 After all, few things are better than getting to play with an adorable dog while sipping from a delicious drink, right?
 As the name suggests, this event idea involves community members bringing out their cutest four-legged friends for a fun get-together.

 To raise money for your cause, you’ll ask for an entrance fee to the event.
 Just make sure guests are aware of the allergy risks which come with interacting with dogs.
 Also, if your event is open to minors, it’s best to stick to serving non-alcoholic beverages and cocktails.

-Liked These Fundraiser Ideas for Nonprofits and Want More?
+Liked These Successful Fundraiser Ideas for Nonprofits and Want More?